contiv/vpp/vagrant/README.md

  - (vagrant-scripts) - contains scripts for creating, destroying, rebooting and shuting down the VMs that host the K8s cluster.

-If you wish to change the default number of nodes, set K8S_NODES before running
+If you wish to change the default number of nodes, edit and set K8S_NODES before running
 vagrant-up:
 ```
 # For a single node setup: